 Malte Ziewitz

-Associate Professor; Director, Digital Due Process Clinic
+Associate Professor Director, Digital Due Process Clinic

 Professor Malte Ziewitz (he/him) studies the changing role of governance and regulation in, of, and through digitally networked environments – the dynamics at work, the values at stake, the design options at hand.